Pls-Kill-Alex/Meow/README.md

 ●I don't like people who are rude to me before they become friends-

-●I don't like the emoji '😅'-
+●I don't like this emoji '😅'-

 2. About friends: